Instructions for Authors

-Institutional ethical committee approval is mandatory for any study involving humans or animals OR in accord with the latest version of DECLARATION OF HELSINKI.
+Institutional ethical committee approval is mandatory for any study involving humans or animals OR in accordance with the latest version of DECLARATION OF HELSINKI.
 The letter no. of the ethical board must be mentioned in the methodology section and a copy of certficante should be sent with the manuscript.
 Do not use patient names or initials or hospital name in the manuscript.

 Categories of Manuscript